 INTRODUCTION

-There are a large number of etiological factors involved in the development of acute pancreatitis (AP).
-Excluding common etiologies, such as alcohol and gallstones, it is well known that the onset of AP may be due to cancer progression itself or to complications of the diagnostic and therapeutic interventional procedures used in pancreatic ductal adenocarcinoma (PDAC) treatment, such as endoscopic retrograde cholangiopancreatography (ERCP), surgery and chemotherapy[1-3].
-PDAC often presents initially as acute pancreatitis[4-6].
+There are multiple etiological factors involved in the development of acute pancreatitis (AP).
+Excluding common etiologies, such as alcohol and gallstones, the onset of AP may be due to cancer progression itself or to complications of the diagnostic and therapeutic interventional procedures used in pancreatic ductal adenocarcinoma (PDAC) treatment, such as endoscopic retrograde cholangiopancreatography (ERCP), surgery and chemotherapy[1-3].
+PDAC often presents initially as AP[4-6].
 Moreover, the diagnosis of AP may precede PDAC by weeks or even months[7,8].
 Approximately 2.6% to 13.8% of pancreatic cancer patients present with AP, according to previous studies[7,9].
-Overwhelming evidence suggests that patients with a history of AP have an increased risk of pancreatic cancer compared with general subjects.
+Overwhelming evidence suggests that patients with a history of AP have an increased risk of pancreatic cancer compared with non-AP subjects.
 Even after 12 mo, the incidence of pancreatic cancer was reported to be 3.84-fold higher in the AP group than in the non-AP group[4,10,11].

-Moreover, as the most common major complication of ERCP[1], pancreatitis occurs with an incidence of 2%-20% in association with ERCP according to the 2002 NIH State-of-the-Science statement on ERCP[12].
-In these patients complicated with pancreatitis after ERCP, about one-third have moderate or severe pancreatitis[13].
+Moreover, as the most common complication of ERCP[1], pancreatitis occurs with an incidence of 2%-20% in association with ERCP according to the 2002 NIH State-of-the-Science statement on ERCP[12].
+In these patients complicated with pancreatitis after ERCP, about one-third had moderate or severe pancreatitis[13].

-Many studies have shown that AP has significant negative effects on early clinical processes[14,15].
+Many studies have shown that AP has significant negative effects on prognosis and outcome of PDAC[14,15].
 Our group recently demonstrated that the short-term outcome of pancreatic cancer patients after surgery is adversely affected by AP[15].
-In addition, adverse effects of perioperative AP include delayed surgical treatment, longer hospital stays and higher cost of treatment, a reduced quality of life, and may be related to premature mortality[14,16,17].
+Adverse effects of perioperative AP include delayed surgical treatment, longer hospital stay, higher cost of treatment and a reduced quality of life, and may be related to premature mortality[14,16,17].

-On the other hand, only a few studies have evaluated the overall survival of patients with pancreatic cancer and AP, and the impact of AP on tumor-specific survival has not been thoroughly understood.
-Mujica et al[16] showed that in pancreatic cancer patients with pancreatitis as their initial symptom, their overall survival rates at six and twelve months were 51% and 28%, respectively.
+Only a few studies have evaluated the overall survival of patients with pancreatic cancer and AP, and the impact of AP on tumor-specific survival has not been thoroughly understood.
+Mujica et al[16] showed that in pancreatic cancer patients with pancreatitis as their initial symptom, their overall survival rates at six and 12 months were 51% and 28%, respectively.
 This finding suggests that PDAC patients with concomitant underlying pancreatitis may have a poor prognosis.
-In contrast, a recent research study investigated whether initial clinical presentation with AP affected the survival of patients with PDAC, and the results did not show any survival difference[5].
+In contrast, a recent study investigated whether initial clinical presentation with AP affected the survival of patients with PDAC, and the results did not show any survival difference[5].
 Hence, the purpose of our study was to investigate the relationship of AP with the tumor recurrence pattern of PDAC and tumor-specific survival.

 MATERIALS AND METHODS

+Study population and data collection

 From July 2012 to December 2016, 274 patients underwent curative resection for PDAC at the Pancreatic Surgery Center of West China Hospital, China.
 This study followed the ethical guidelines of the Helsinki Declaration of 1975 (revised in 1983) and was approved by the Medical Ethics Committee of West China Hospital at Sichuan University.
 Patients who died within 90 d after surgery or had incomplete records were not included.
 The resected pancreatic tumors were pathologically confirmed to be PDAC.
 We retrospectively assessed the patients’ tumor status, plexus invasion, resection margin, lymph node characteristics, tumor recurrence, and adjuvant chemotherapy.
 The AJCC Cancer Staging System (7th edition) was applied.